nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.2 Add a module: `addmod` <a name="addmod"></a>
-Adds a module to the database.
+Adds a new module to track your time spent on it and tasks related to it.

 Format: `addmod <module code>`

-* The `module code` is valid.
+* The `module code` needs to be valid.
-* The `module code` does not exist in the database.
+* The `module code` should not exist in the database.

 Example of usage: